Hey there, travel bloggers!

 Adds a Pin It button to all your images.
 Killer for Pinterest engagement because it allows your readers to pin whatever photos they want.

 I only use this because their Tiled Gallery is so beautiful.
-Jetpack comes with a bunch of cool features, but to me the most valuable one is the ability to make your photo galleries appear in cool mosaics, like so:
+Jetpack comes with a bunch of cool features, but to me the most valuable one is the ability to make your photo galleries appear in cool mosaics.

 Compresses your images and helps your site load wayyy faster!